Strawberry Cheesecake Salad

 Instructions

-• Thaw the whipped topping.
-I always put it in the fridge the night before.
-In a large salad bowl mix the yogurt, putting and whipped topping together.
-Put in the fridge and allow it to set up for an hour.
+• In a large bowl mix together the yogurt and pudding powder.
+Fold in the whipped topping.
+Cover and refrigerate to allow it to set up for about an hour.

-• Wash the strawberries and pat dry with a paper towel.
-Add the strawberries, marshmallows and bananas right before serving.
+• Add the sliced strawberries, marshmallows, and bananas right before serving.
 Keep refrigerated.

 Video